 Best Manual: Takeya 2-Quart Flash Chill Iced Tea Maker

-What We Love: Comes in a range of fun colors, simple and fast brewing, airtight, leakproof
+What We Love: Comes in a range of fun colors, simple and fast brewing, airtight

 What We Don’t Love: Tall pitcher may not fit in every dishwasher, not intended for side storage

 The airtight lid prevents spills, and the silicone handle means it won't slip out of your hand.
-The 12.2-inch tall BPA-free pitcher is durable and dishwasher safe, though it may be too tall for some models.
-While the pitcher is supposed to be leakproof, some say it leaks when stored on its side.
+The 12.2-inch tall BPA-free pitcher is narrow enough to store in the fridge door but may be too tall for some dishwashers.

 Best Electric: Brentwood KT-2150BL Iced Tea and Coffee Maker

 What We Don’t Love: Pitcher isn’t airtight or leakproof, takes up a lot of counter space, drip tray can get messy

 Related: The Best Tea Kettles

-Best for Big Batches: Primula The Big Iced Tea Pitcher – 1 gal.
+Best for Big Batches: Primula The Big Iced Tea Pitcher, 1 Gallon

 What We Love: Large capacity and good design, flexible for brewing temperature and ingredients, multipurpose